Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 - User Story 7.15: As a superuser/regular user on the checkout page if I click the Complete Order button, and the transaction is successful, the order is saved to my order history in My profile page
 - User Story 7.16: As a superuser/regular user on the checkout success page, the Order details will be displayed (Order number, Order date/time, Full NameStreet Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country, Phone Number, Order Total, Deliver, Grand Total) and a link to the sales item page is displayed
 - User Story 7.17: As a superuser/regular user not logged in, I can add items to my bag and make a purchase
+### Added with resubmission*
+- User Story 10.1: As a superuser/regular user I can navigate to product details and click on the favourite icon ( empty star) and add product to my own favourites product list
+- User Story 10.2: As a superuser/regular user I can navigate to product details and click on the favourite icon (filled star) and remove product from my own favourites product list
+- User Story 11.1: As a superuser/regular user I can navigate to the returns page in the my account tab
+- User Story 11.2: As a superuser/regular user I can navigate to the returns page in the my account tab and request a return by filling up the form with the mandatory fields
+- User Story 11.3: As a superuser/regular user I can receive an email confirming that my return request was succesfully submitted
+- User Story 11.4: As a superuser/regular user I can navigate to the returns page in the my account tab and see my previously submitted requests

 ### User Stories Website Owner